 A Technical Review

 One of the most recent offerings added to the AWS Big Data toolbelt is Amazon Athena.
-As with the Lambda service, Athena is a closer shift to the pay-per-use model.
-You no longer need a cluster of servers, or a single EC2 instance, in order to perform ad-hoc queries on your data.
+As with the AWS Lambda service, Athena is a closer shift to the pay-per-use model.
+You no longer need a cluster of servers, or a single Amazon EC2 instance, in order to perform ad-hoc queries on your data.
 Instead, Athena charges only for the data that is scanned during the query process, even forgiving charges for items such as DDL statements and failed queries.

 Setting up the driver is not a complex task, although it does require an Amazon Access Key and Secret Access Key as part of the parameters.
 You will need to have each key available during the setup process.
 In order to begin using the service, you will need to create one or more external tables using Hive DDL statements.

 Athena supports a wide variety of data formats such as CSV, JSON, ORC, or Parquet.
 If the last two formats aren’t familiar to you yet, then I recommend becoming more acquainted with them.
 The ORC and Parquet formats already are converted into columnar formats.
 Since Presto (on which Athena is built) is a columnar engine, loading data in native columnar formats not only gives a much better performance but also reduces cost when using the service.
 In order to convert native text, CSV, JSON, or XML files to ORC or Parquet format, you will first need to spin up an EMR cluster.
 Once the spin up is complete, render the files out to the new desired format using your desired language such as Spark.

 Athena also supports Apache Web logs.
 Even if you’re beginning to explore Big Data and only have access to data from your web logs, you are able to quickly start pushing your logs to an S3 bucket and begin analyzing trends.
 If you are wondering how to quickly move those logs into S3, the complimentary service Kinesis Firehose is available for utilization.